calvopelado2989/Tennis-Study-Tracker/README.md

 # Tennis & Study Tracker

-A simple Java console application to track your tennis training and study hours, helping you maintain a healthy balance.
+A simple Java console application to track tennis training and study hours, in order to maintain a healthy balance.

 ## Features